 Original wording (AA): Made a decision to turn our will and our lives over to the care of God as we understood Him.

-The following audio is a commentary on Step Three.
-There is a written transcript immediately below the audio player.
+See written transcript immediately below the audio player.

 If you see this text instead of the image of a sound player, click on the link below to play the file from your computer.

 Transcript (edited for clarity):